lenduracapital/LenduraCapital/replit.md

   * Changed "Get Approved in 24 Hours" buttons to "Contact Us" linking to contact page on SEO and Web Development page
   * Completely redesigned Information Needed and Minimum Qualifications sections with clean, compact horizontal layout positioned on the left with minimal spacing
   * Updated working capital section text to more compelling copy: "Frustrated by funding delays?
 Connect one-on-one with a dedicated specialist..."
-  * Replaced all fake testimonials on More Testimonials page with authentic-sounding client stories featuring realistic business challenges
+  * Replaced all fake testimonials on More Testimonials page with diverse, authentic client profiles featuring specific cultural backgrounds and urgent business scenarios
   * Added trust-building section under hero on More Testimonials page with "Don't take our word for it" heading highlighting FundTek's advantages over traditional banks
   * Converted homepage testimonials section from single testimonial to dynamic carousel with 3 authentic client stories, auto-advance, right arrow navigation, and dot indicators
   * Replaced generic testimonial names with diverse, realistic client profiles featuring specific business scenarios and authentic conversational language